mrclapham/fullstack-MERN/README.md

 Go to the ‘MongoDB Atlas’ portal and create a new project, name it anything you wish.

 Click the ‘CONNECT’ button and under ‘Connect to your application’ click ‘Drivers’, choose ‘Node.js 5.5 or later’ and under ‘3.

-Add your connection string into your application code’ copy the connection string.
+Add your connection string into your application code’ copy the connection string, adding the password, where indicated.
 Add this to the file ‘docker-compose.yml’
 ```yaml
 # API Services
   api: